 Disclosure: This post may contain affiliate links.
 This means we may receive a small commission if you click on a link and purchase something we have mentioned.
 While clicking these links won't cost you any extra money, they help us keep the site up and running!
 Thank you for your support!

 Although many dogs have the occasional accident, most learn to go to the bathroom outdoors and avoid doing so inside or in other inappropriate places.

 Some may take considerably longer than others to accept these rules, and a few may present lifelong problems in this regard, but most will eventually stop pooping and peeing in the house.
 Especially large breeds – small breeds usually have more trouble learning to “hold it.”

 We’ll talk about dog diapers below and explain everything you need to know about them.
-We’ll even recommend five of the best dog diapers for large breeds currently on the market.
+We’ll even recommend six of the best dog diapers for large breeds currently on the market.

 Wegreeco Washable Male Dog Diapers